Bi-stochastically normalized graph Laplacian: convergence to manifold Laplacian and robustness to outlier noise: Introduction

-Compared to Theorem \ref{thm:hatLn-2norm}, the error has an additional term of $O(\varepsilon_z \epsilon^{-3/2})$, where $\varepsilon_z$ is the uniform bound, possibly with high probability, of the noise vectors' inner-products mutually and with the clean manifold data vectors.
-This shows that the convergence rate of clean manifold data can be restored when the influence of outlier noise is small enough.
-A prototypical noise model satisfying the theoretical assumption is high-dimensional noise conditionally independent given clean data vectors and can be heteroskedastic, see Remark \ref{rk:varepsilon-z}. \end{itemize}
+Compared to Theorem \ref{thm:hatLn-2norm}, the error has an additional term of $O(\varepsilon_z \epsilon^{-3/2})$, where $\varepsilon_z$ is the uniform bound, possibly with high probability, of the noise vectors' inner-products mutually among themselves and with the clean manifold data vectors.
+This shows that the convergence rate obtained under the setup of clean manifold data can be restored when the influence of outlier noise is small enough.
+A prototypical noise model that satisfies our assumptions consists of high-dimensional random vectors that are conditionally independent given the clean data and can be heteroskedastic, see Remark \ref{rk:varepsilon-z}.